movim/movim/INSTALL.md

 ### 5.1.
 Virtualhost

-Create a virtualhost on your prefered webserver and point the root to the `public/index.php` file.
+Create a virtualhost on your preferred webserver and point the root to the `public/index.php` file.
 You can have a look at the [default configuration files that we provide](https://github.com/movim/movim/tree/master/etc) if you need some help about that part.

 ### 5.2.
 Daemon Websocket proxy